-We have a whole post explaining the different hazardous locations, and another post defining the classification system (this involves OSHA and the NEC).
+We have a whole post explaining the different hazardous locations, and another post defining the classification system (this involves OSHA and the NEC) and hazardous area lighting classifications.
 If you choose the correct LED light fixture for your location, with the help of an LED lighting partner to ensure it is the appropriate luminaire, then LED lighting is the perfect choice for your hazardous location.

 That said, if you choose the wrong LED fixture for your hazardous location, the results could literally be deadly.
 Not to be too serious, but when we're talking about hazardous locations, like a lab or an oil rig, the wrong light from an unqualified manufacturer could be a serious risk.
 Unfortunately, not all LED lights are created equal.
 There are manufacturers out there selling cheap products that just don't live up to expectations.
 We have a whole website page dedicated to explaining the project and product criteria you need to follow to ensure you get the most appropriate LEDs for your projects and applications.
 Without establishing these criteria, you leave yourself vulnerable to faulty LED products and the inevitable faulty lighting performance.
 This is bad in any lighting application, but poor quality lighting has the ability to result in serious safety issues in a hazardous location.
 Also on this criteria page?
 A list of specifications unique to hazardous location lighting- check it out.